 I am interested in deciphering the oncogenic mechanisms associated with sarcomas genesis and progression through transcriptomic and genetic analysis.
 My current project focusses on paediatric rhabdomyosarcomas and my research aims to identify molecular characteristics associated with drug resistance leading to tumour relapse, a process observed in one-third of patients.

-I am Personal Assistant to Professor Janet Shipley, Head of the Division of Molecular Pathology.
+I am Executive Assistant to Professor Janet Shipley, Head of the Division of Molecular Pathology.
 I also act as the liaison point for the Divisional Team Leaders and their teams to ensure smooth running of the administration and oversight of the Division.

 My research interests lie within translational cancer research to develop better therapeutic interventions for patients.
 Currently, I am working on combination treatments for the targeted therapy of rare paediatric sarcomas.